 Sew on the button eyes.

 The completed front and back piece of the Llama pouch before sewing up.

-Layer the back pouch piece at the bottom, slip stitch around from marking to marking on both left and right side to complete the LaLa Llama pouch.
+- Place both front and back pouch pieces together with inside together.
+Sew them together with a slip stitch, from marking to marking on both left and right sides to complete the LaLa Llama pouch.